Robert Addo-Fening: Career

 He was a Fulbright Hays Scholar and researcher at the University of California at San Diego from 1977 to 1978 and a Fulbright Scholar-in-residence at the North Carolina A&T State University at Greensboro, North Carolina from 1992 to 1993.

 Other activities

-In 1973 Addo-Fening became Okyeame (linguist) of the Royal Stool of Adadientam.
-In 1978, the Chief of Adadientam passed on and Addo-Fening no longer served in this position.
+In 1973 Addo-Fening became Okyeame (linguist) of the Royal Stool of Adadientem.
+In 1978, the Chief of Adadientem passed on and Addo-Fening no longer served in this position.

 He was a member of the Economic Committee of the Akyem Abuakwa Development Society which was under the chairmanship of William Ofori-Atta.

 Addo-Fening was chairman of the board of directors of Ghana Post during the presidential administration of John Kufuor from 2001 to 2008.

 Addo-Fening has been Director of the Intra-National project on Chieftaincy, Governance and Development based in Accra.

 Honours

 Addo-Fening has been made a Fellow of the Historical Society of Ghana and has served in the position of Honorary Secretary of the Society.
 He was also Editor of its main journal, Transactions.